 As 2015 gets underway, you may be feeling the pressure to jump on something that needed changing but, for any number of reasons, put off doing anything about it.
 Maybe you were too busy, or another opportunity came up that diverted your attention.
 But now it’s the New Year and time to get on with things, especially those that help you move your spa or massage practice to that next critical level of growth.

 Take the First Step

-Also along the way of changing things, don’t get distracted and get off course.
-Turn your smartphone off so you don’t reply immediately to calls or text messages.
+Also, along the way of changing things, don’t get distracted and get off course.
+Turn your smartphone off, so you don’t reply immediately to calls or text messages.
 Set aside a certain time of day to get back to people.
-Schedule meetings with your team and avoid getting pulled in a lot of different directions by the needs of others.
-If your desk looks like a battle ground, try organizing things so they are easier to find help you feel more in control.
+Schedule meetings with your team and avoid getting pulled in a lot of different directions by others' needs.
+If your desk looks like a battleground, try organizing things so they are easier to find the help you feel more in control.

 Try Something Different

 It may be time to try something new.
 The way you did things in the past may no longer work.
 Your interests may have changed; client needs may be changing, there may be more competition than before – whatever the reason, take a critical look at the situation and decide if there’s a better way.
 If you don’t have the answers, talk to business associates and other professionals for suggestions.

 Finally, don’t pressure yourself.
 Rome wasn’t built in a day, and your spa or massage practice doesn’t need to change in one either.
 Stay calm to stay focused and in charge.
 You may feel doubts about your new course of action, but that’s natural since it’s new.
 Don’t second guess yourself.
 If you have a plan in place that is sound, you’ll succeed.

 Make today the day you take that first step toward the change you want.